-Product Description Target Use Status DSUVIA® Sufentanil sublingual tablet, 30 mcg Moderate-to-severe acute pain in a medically supervised setting, administered by a healthcare professional Received FDA approval in November 2018, commercial launch began first quarter of 2019.
-DZUVEO Sufentanil sublingual tablet, 30 mcg Moderate-to-severe acute pain in a medically supervised setting, administered by a healthcare professional Received European Commission, or EC, approval in June 2018.
+Product Description Target Use Status DSUVIA® Sufentanil sublingual tablet, 30 mcg Moderate-to-severe acute pain in a medically supervised setting, administered by a healthcare professional Received U.S. Food and Drug Administration, or FDA, approval in November 2018; commercial launch began first quarter of 2019.
+DZUVEO® Sufentanil sublingual tablet, 30 mcg Moderate-to-severe acute pain in a medically supervised setting, administered by a healthcare professional Granted European Commission, or EC, marketing approval in June 2018.
+Sunset date extended to March 1, 2022 by EC.
 Zalviso® Sufentanil sublingual tablet system, 15 mcg Moderate-to-severe acute pain in the hospital setting, administered by the patient as needed In the U.S., positive results from Phase 3 trial, IAP312, announced in August 2017.
-Currently evaluating the timing of the resubmission of the NDA, which is in part dependent on the finalization of the FDA's new opioid approval guidelines and process.
-Approved in the European Union and currently marketed commercially by Grünenthal.
+Currently evaluating the timing of the resubmission of the New Drug Application, or NDA, which is in part dependent on the finalization of the FDA's new opioid approval guidelines and process.
+Approved in the European Union, where it was marketed commercially by Grünenthal through May 12, 2021.
+ARX-02 Higher Strength Sufentanil Sublingual Tablet Cancer breakthrough pain in opioid-tolerant patients Phase 2 clinical trial and End of Phase 2 meeting completed.
+Investigational New Drug, or IND, application was inactivated.
+Future development contingent upon identification of corporate partnership resources.
+ARX-03 Combination Sufentanil/Triazolam Sublingual Tablet Mild sedation and pain relief during painful procedures in a physician's office Phase 2 clinical trial and End of Phase 2 meeting completed.
+IND application was inactivated.
+Future development contingent upon identification of corporate partnership resources.
+19